 Unfortunately, the non-disclosure law specifically excludes anyone ever convicted of or placed on deferred adjudication probation for a case involving family violence.
 In other words, entering into a plea bargain agreement for deferred adjudication will make you permanently ineligible for non-disclosure in the future, even for unrelated charges.

-In addition, deferred adjudication is treated like a conviction for some purposes, such as federal firearms prohibitions and enhancement of future family violence charges.
+In addition, deferred adjudication is treated like a conviction for some purposes, such as federal immigration issues, concealed handgun licenses, and enhancement of future family violence charges.
 Thus, for family violence cases, deferred adjudication probation has many of the same consequences as straight probation.

 That said, you should not automatically reject a plea bargain offer just because it includes the word “deferred.”
 There are pretrial diversion programs that are sometimes offered in certain Austin courts that are called Deferred Prosecution and Deferred Disposition.
 Successful completion of pretrial diversion usually results in a complete dismissal and makes it possible to obtain an Expunction.
 Expunction is even better than non-disclosure because it completely removes a case from your criminal history and causes all records of the arrest and prosecution to be deleted and destroyed.

 What if the affirmative finding of family violence is waived?

 A prosecutor may offer to waive the family violence finding in hopes of making a plea bargain offer seem like a better deal.
 Don’t fall for it.